Skip to content

 Safety Reference: U.S. Tip-Over Prevention Guidance

 The U.S. Consumer Product Safety Commission (CPSC) identifies furniture tip-overs as a preventable household risk, particularly in homes with children.
-Their safety messaging emphasizes anchoring tall or top-heavy furniture to reduce injury risk.
+Their safety guidance recommends anchoring tall or top-heavy furniture to reduce injury risk.
+See the official U.S. Consumer Product Safety Commission tip-over guidance for additional safety recommendations.

 In media setups involving large displays, narrow bases, or elevated installations, anti-tip anchoring should be treated as a structural safeguard rather than an optional accessory.